Psychology Schools in Missouri

 Columbia, MO 65201

 Student Review: “Columbia College’s psychology program was well worth my time and my money.
 The curriculum was challenging and rigorous.
 Each course that was required for the degree designed to educate the student on the various fields of psychology.
-Each of the professors I had the pleasure of learning from were very well-educated in the field and I felt comfortable with what they were teaching me along the way.
+Each of the professors I had the pleasure of learning from was very well-educated in the field and I felt comfortable with what they were teaching me along the way.
 I really appreciated the time they took to prepare for our sessions.
 I really felt that the program prepared me for the field of social work and psychology.” – Student at Columbia College

 1001 Rogers St